 What is mpox?

 Mpox is a viral infection that originally occurred mainly in West and Central Africa.
 It is a zoonosis: a disease that can be transmitted from animals to humans.
 In Africa, the virus is mainly transmitted to humans from rodents, rabbits and monkeys.
-People can also infect each other.
+People can also transmit the virus to each other.

 The mpox virus can be categorised into two main groups: Clade 1 and Clade 2.
-People usually do not become as seriously ill from the mpox viruses in Clade 2.
-Also, fewer people die from these infections compared to the mpox viruses in Clade 1.
 In 2022, there was a global outbreak of infections involving an mpox variant from Clade 2: mpox 2b.
 There was also an outbreak of mpox in the Netherlands, which mainly affected men who have sex with men.

 The main symptom of mpox is the skin rash.
 These pox can present as red spots, bumps or blisters.
 They can be painful.
 The blisters dry up and form a crust, leaving scabs that fall off 2 to 3 weeks later.
 They may cause permanent scars.